Everything You Need to Know About Chemical Pregnancies

 Women may be more fertile following a chemical pregnancy based on some research.

-Unfortunately, because most chemical pregnancies are due to spontaneous chromosomal abnormalities, there’s no one thing that will prevent them.
+Unfortunately, because most chemical pregnancies are due to spontaneous abnormal chromosomes, there’s no one thing that will prevent them.
 Maternal age is the greatest determinant of those abnormalities.
 However, maintaining good nutrition and an exercise program, getting enough sleep, taking a prenatal vitamin, and avoiding exposure to environmental and occupational hazards as much as possible (e.g, lead and the fumes emitted at nail salons) can improve your chances.

 Treating any chronic illnesses you may have, switching to medications that are safe in pregnancy and getting surgery to remove any structural abnormalities that could be contributing to pregnancy loss will also help improve chances.